Disused railway stations on the Bodmin to Wadebridge line: Wenfordbridge

 The hamlet of Wenfordbridge was the furthest outpost of the LSWR from London Waterloo.
 It opened on 30 September 1834 as part of the Bodmin and Wadebridge Railway and after an unsuccessful proposal in the 1870s to extend the line to Delabole changed very little until closure in 1971.
 There were three sidings for loading and unloading goods, predominantly coal inwards and stone out from local quarries, basic manpower being supplemented in 1926 by the Southern Railway installing a five-ton capacity gantry crane spanning two of the sidings.
 A fourth siding continued on to the De Lank quarries.
 The layout was altered in 1922 by the extension of one of the sidings towards Wenford in order to create a run-round loop, but there were no other changes until the link to the quarry and one of the sidings were closed on 31 October 1966.
 These were removed in 1967 although the De Lank rails remained beyond the road.

 De Lank Quarry

 At the end of one of the sidings at Wenfordbridge the line continued, curving sharply off to the right and crossing the public road without barrier or sign before continuing via a rope-worked incline of 1 in 8 over a hill and down to the De Lank Quarries of Thos.
 W. Ward half a mile distant.
 The incline itself was of three rails; the inner or centre rail being common to wagons both ascending and descending the incline.
-There was no engine working the incline which worked on the balance principle; horsepower was used for shunting until introduction of a Simplex shunter in the 1920s.
+There was no engine working the incline which worked on the balance principle; horse power was used for shunting until introduction of a Simplex shunter in the 1920s.
 The line was opened in the 1890s and closed around 1940 although the rails across the road remained until 1967 when the link to British Rail was removed.